oracle/node-oracledb/INSTALL.md

 ### <a name="instzip"></a> 3.3 Node-oracledb Installation on Linux with Instant Client ZIP files

 Follow these steps if your database is on a remote machine and your Linux distribution uses the Debian package format, for example if you are using Ubuntu.
+(Note: you should review Oracle's supported distributions before choosing an operating system).
 These steps can also be used if you prefer not to install RPMs.

 Questions and issues can be posted as [GitHub Issues][10].